How to Apply

 The personal statement is an open-ended essay written on any topic of your choice.
 It should be 500 to 750 words in length and should demonstrate your capacity for high-quality, independent written work.
 Ideally, your personal statement will provide insight to the Admissions Committee on your personal story, experiences, motivations or anticipated contributions to the legal profession.

-For additional insight on what to include in your personal statement, please refer to our Admissions FAQ.
+For additional insight on how to approach the personal statement, please refer to our Admissions FAQ.

 Brandeis Statement